On the initial state of the universe and the time arrow: Quantum corrected Friedmann equations from a thermodynamical argument

 which was obtained in the reference \cite{Cai:2008gw} through tunneling methods.

 On the other hand, the horizon entropy depends on the gravity theory considered.
+In this way, the choice of the entropy-area relation attributed to the universe's apparent horizon will constitute a central point of our analysis.

-In other words, only the entropy-area relation must be changed.
-In the present paper, we shall consider the entropy-area relation introduced in the context of loop quantum black holes \cite{Modesto:2008im, Modesto:2009ve, s.hossenfelder-grqc12020412, Carr:2011pr}:
+In this case, it has been demonstrated in \cite{Silva:2015qna} that non-singular Friedmann equations similar to the LQC ones can be obtained from a quantum corrected Bekenstein-Hawking formula introduced at first in the context of self-dual black holes \cite{Modesto:2008im, Modesto:2009ve, s.hossenfelder-grqc12020412, Carr:2011pr}.